sposmen/nginx-compose-example/README.md

 ## Static HTML

-Just add the new files to `html`.
-And refresh the browser
+Just add the new files to the `html` folder.
+And refresh the browser (no nginx restart required)

 ## New configs